Mathnerd314/stroscot/docs/Commentary/Assembly.rst

 * data: reads and writes only flags/general-purpose registers/stack pointer/memory (does not read/write the program counter or other state). memory prefetch/barrier are also data instructions
 * call: reads the program counter
 * jump: sets the program counter to something other than the next instruction
-* branch: jump that can go to multiple addresses depending on the state of various flags/registers
+* branch: conditional jump depending on the state of various flags/registers
 * interrupt: unconditionally throws an exception
 * privileged: requires privileged processor state to execute successfully (e.g. ring 0)
 * nop: does nothing

-For code layout knowing the possible execution paths is important. branch, jump, call, return have to be handled specifically.
+For code layout knowing the possible execution paths is important. non-data instructions have to be handled specifically.

 Performance
 -----------